-An industrial design is the visual features of shape, configuration, pattern or ornament (or any combination of these features) applied to a finished article made by hand, tool or machine.
+Industrial designs are the visual features of shape, configuration, pattern or ornament, or any combination of these features, applied to a finished article.
 For example, the shape of a table or the shape and decoration of a spoon may be industrial designs.

 An industrial design must have features that appeal to the eye.
 To be eligible for registration, your design must be original.

-Industrial designs are the visual features of shape, pattern, configuration or ornament (or any combination of these features) applied to a manufactured article.
+Industrial designs are the visual features of shape, configuration, pattern or ornament, or any combination of these features, applied to a finished article.

 People occasionally confuse industrial designs with patents, trade-marks, copyright and integrated circuit topographies.
 Like industrial designs, these are rights granted for intellectual creativity and are forms of IP.

-- Industrial designs are the visual features of shape, configuration, pattern or ornament (or any combination of these) applied to a manufactured article.
+- Industrial designs are the visual features of shape, configuration, pattern or ornament, or any combination of these features, applied to a finished article.

 - Patents cover new inventions (process, machine, manufacture, composition of matter) or any new and useful improvement to an existing invention.

-- Trade-marks are words, symbols or designs (or any combination of these) used to distinguish the wares or services of one person or organization from those of others in the marketplace.
+- Trade-marks may be one or a combination of words, sounds or designs used to distinguish the goods or services of one person or organization from those of others in the marketplace.

-- Copyright provide protection for literary, artistic, dramatic or musical works (including computer programs) and three other subject matter known as: performances, sound recordings and communication signals.
+- Copyright provides protection for literary, artistic, dramatic or musical works (including computer programs) and other subject-matter known as performer's performances, sound recordings and communication signals.

-- Integrated circuit topographies refer to the three-dimensional configuration of electronic circuits embodied in integrated circuit products or layout designs.
+- Integrated circuit topographies refer to the three-dimensional configurations of electronic circuits embodied in integrated circuit products or layout designs.

 Why should you register?